Ancient impressions captured in stone….

 Hours of Operation

-The Stonerose Interpretive Center is located on North Kean Street in Republic, Washington, just across the street from the city park.
+The Stonerose Interpretive Center is located on N. Clark Ave. on Republic, Washington’s main thoroughfare.
 The Boot Hill Fossil Site is a .2 miles walk or drive from the Interpretive Center.

 Stonerose Interpretive Center